TrendingTechnology/MIDIAnalyser/README.md

 ```

 ### Description
-This project is made to analyse input data from a MIDI controller and display the chord played in real time.
+macOS desktop app to analyse input data from a MIDI controller and display the chord played and sheet music notation in real time.

 <img src="./Info/MIDIAnalyser%201.2.0.png" width="800" class="center">